RaphaelEDiener/presentations/on_language_design.md

 Sadly there are two extremes observed in reality.

 1. The giant files common in the C language that try to program everything in one file.
-    This is less and less a problem with increasing tooling support and more powerfull computers, but we can still do unity builds with `#include`s that allows us to keep the code cohesive.
+    This is less and less a problem with increasing tooling support and more powerful computers, but we can still do unity builds with `#include`s that allows us to keep the code cohesive.
 2. The other extreme is the forced fragmentation found in the Java language.
-    This only leads to semantic scattering and sparceness of ideas, making it significantly harder to navigate the code as a result.
+    This only leads to semantic scattering and sparseness of ideas, making it significantly harder to navigate the code as a result.

-The other proble is the the content of the files is not sorted by any human metric.
+The other problem is the content of the files is not sorted by any human metric.
 Most of the time they are sorted by the required scoping from the compiler.

-If I open a file I don't want to read all your imports, then copy right notice, then scope declaration and finaly after 500 lines I get the first implemented logic.
+If I open a file I don't want to read all your imports, then copy right notice, then scope declaration and finally after 500 lines I get the first implemented logic.

 **The solution: Parsing the entire file and the resolving symbols.**
 Both of the problems can be (mostly) solved this way.
 By parsing the entire file and then evaluating it, we leave the order of declarations to the programmer.

-This also solves the problem of semantic speading because the implementation on the compilers side will enable the programmer to set semantic boundaries where they want.
+This also solves the problem of semantic spreading
+because the implementation on the compilers side will enable the programmer to set semantic boundaries where they want.

-## Naviagation
+## Navigation

 Navigation is more or less a solved problem.
 The problem lies in the solutions.